adunstan3/Sudoku-Solver/README.md

-# -M3OEP-MPL2-adunstan
+# Sudoku Solver
-This is my attempt at a sudoku solver

 This is my implementation of Knuth's algorithm x with dancing links to solve sudoku puzzles.
 The user interface is writen in python with pygame, and the algorithm is writen in c++.
-Algorithm X is a depth first search algorithm and the dancing links structure is a 2 dimentional doubly linked circular list.
+The C++ first converts the sudoku into an exact cover problem which it solves with Kunith's Dancing Links process.
+The core of the algorithm adding and removing connections from a two-dimensional circular double linked list.
+The solved exact cover is then converted back into sudoku and displayed.

+Later I re-wrote the UI in JS and hosted the code on Heroku.
+You can try it out [here](https://www.andrewfdunstan.com/code/sudoku)

 If you are running into problems here are some tips: